Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 In \cite{Bar-NatanDancso:KTG} the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics (``dots'' on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of $Z^{old}$.
 Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles.
 Namely we break the symmetry of the vertices and restrict the set of allowed unzips.

 \begin{definition} A ``signed KTG'', denoted $\glos{\sKTG}$, is a trivalent oriented 1- or 2-tangle embedded in $\bbR^3$ with a cyclic orientation of edges meeting at each vertex, and in addition each vertex is equipped with a sign and one of the three incident edges is marked as distinguished (sometimes denoted by a thicker line).
-Our pictorial convention will be that a vertex drawn in a ``\inverted{$Y$}'' shape with all strands oriented up and the top strand distinguished is always positive and a vertex drawn in a ``$Y$'' shape with strands oriented up and the bottom strand distinguished is always negative (see Figure \ref{fig:ZatVertices}).
+Our pictorial convention will be that a vertex drawn in a ``\inverted{$Y$}'' shape with all edges oriented up and the top edge distinguished is always positive and a vertex drawn in a ``$Y$'' shape with edges oriented up and the bottom edge distinguished is always negative (see Figure \ref{fig:ZatVertices}).